policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 # Policy Priority Inference

 <div class="pt-3 social-snippet">
-A research programme on impact evaluation for a multi-dimensional and complex world.
+A research programme on impact evaluation for a multi-dimensional and complex world
 </div>

 {{% /backgrounded-section %}}